vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 - Configure your local Docker client to use the vSphere Integrated Containers Registry certificate.
 For information about how to obtain the registry certificate and pass it to the Docker client, see [Using vSphere Integrated Containers Registry](configure_docker_client.md#registry).
 - You have access to a VCH that the vSphere administrator configured so that it can connect to the registry to pull the `dch-photon` image.
 The VCH must also have a volume store named `default`.
 For information about how deploy a VCH for use with `dch-photon`, see the [Deploy a Virtual Container Host for Use with `dch-photon`](../vic_vsphere_admin/deploy_vch_dchphoton.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.

+    **NOTE**: Each `dch-photon` container VM that you run creates an anonymous volume in the `default` volume store.
+This anonymous volume is not deleted when you delete a `dch-photon` container VM.
+When you delete `dch-photon` container VMs, you must manually remove the anonymous volume from the volume store.

 ## Using `dch-photon` with vSphere Integrated Containers Registry <a href="registry"></a>

 For `dch-photon` to be able to authenticate with vSphere Integrated Containers Registry, it needs to have the registry's CA certificate.
 You can provide the certificate to `dch-photon` in one of two ways: